DARPAI/.github/profile/README.md

 ## ℹ️ About

-DARP is an open-source project created by [HighKey](https://highkey.ai), extending the Model Context Protocol to empower the next generation of Web3 applications.
+DARP is an open-source project created by [HighKey](https://highkey.ai), extending the Model Context Protocol to empower the AI Internet.